darenliang/darenliang.com/content/posts/near-arbitrage-on-net-worth-markets.md

 > exchange for any trading day during the specified period, multiplied by the
 > company's total outstanding common shares at the relevant time.

-Fortunately we have the exact bet we want with a 1350b strike only trading at 14c at the time.
+Fortunately, we have the exact bet we want with a 1350b strike only trading at 14c at the time.

 <div id="graph2"></div>